- Take 5, relax and enjoy a read...

 Best underground walk: Tartare Tunnels walk (1 hr 20 min return

 Discover the picturesque Tartare Gorge, glow worms and abandoned moss-covered water tunnels on the 4-kilometre Tartare Tunnels Walk.
-The trailhead at the end of Cowan Street follows an old road that once led to a hydroelectric power station.
+The trailhead at the end of Cowan Street, only 3 minutes from the Franz Josef motel follows an old road that once led to a hydroelectric power station.
 Walk past the Callery Walk junction and continue climbing until you drop down into the Tartare Gorge.

 A steep and narrow forest climb from the gorge lookout, reveals the disused tunnels dripping with ankle-deep water and your very own echo-chamber.
 Top tip: Wear sturdy footwear and a head torch to enter the tunnels then turn off the light to discover your very own reception committee; hundreds of luminous glow worms!